peerplays-network/bos-mint/README.md

 blockchain.

 ## Development use
-For documentation of usage please look inside the scripts.
-Only requirements are that python 3 or higher is installed and the virtualenv module is available on the command line.
+Requirements:
+	- python 3 or higher
+	- virtualenv module installed and available in terminal

 To run the development server execute
 	run_dev_server.sh

 The manual intervention module is then available at
 	http://localhost:5000/overview

+For documentation of usage please look inside the scripts.

 ### Description of scripts